 The NEAR pool is only made up of stable data streams.
 This can be an issue during the first few minutes of operation.
 If the NEAR function is enabled on a SNIP node, the function will restart with each power cycle just like all the other data streams (reusing the user settings from the last run).
 From a cold start it requires about three minutes to complete this process.
 During the start-up time all the candidate streams are parsed and monitored to ensure they are stable, and the precise location of the data is determined.
 You can see a count down timer in the Nearest tab when this is occurring.
 Once at least one suitable stream has been selected, the NEAR pool will be created and entered into the Caster table.

 During this short period time to startup, the NTRIP Clients cannot connect to the NEAR pool and there is no entry in the Caster Table for it.
 Of course all of the other streams are available or connection as soon as they come online.
-NTRIP Clients receive the normal Caster table (as per the NTRIP protocol) and are disconnected until the NEAR pool is published.
+NTRIP Clients requesting such a NEAR stream receive the normal Caster table (as per the NTRIP protocol) and are disconnected until the NEAR pool is published.

 As new Base Station streams come and go, the pool members are evaluated and managed.
 Because of this, when there is a failure in a base station which then resumes sending data, it will be automatically restored to the pool without user intervention.
-The current members of the pool can displayed at any time (in both the console and the map display) by pressing the View Map button in the Nearest tab.
-You can also hover over the button and the tool tip will list the current pool members.
+The current members of the pool can be displayed at any time (in both the console and the map display) by pressing the View Map button in the Nearest tab.
+You can also hover the mouse over the NEAR slot display and the tool tip will list the current pool members.

 On Base Station Failures and Hand-Offs

 When any Base Station used in a NEAR pool fails, all the clients connected to it are automatically re-assigned to the next closest suitable stream.
 This event is reflected in the console log.
 The process is automatic and serves to provide uninterrupted services to critical users.
-When a change is made, the current EFEC message for that stream is sent out first to enable the rover device to detect that the data source has changed.
+When a change is made, the current EFEC message (and other static antenna data) for that stream is sent out first to enable the rover device to detect that the data source has changed.

 This process will repeat as needed until there are no suitable streams available to be used.
 An event where multiple Base Station failures have occurred is typically very rare and is more often associated with regional internet failure events.
 Here is an example of what the log will say for a NTRIP Client connect to a near stream when five Base Stations were caused to fail in short order (this was a test case not an actual event).